MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -RemoveUpdateClassification

-Specifies an array of software update classifications, as strings.
-This cmdlet removes these classifications from the classifications supported for software updates at this site.
+This parameter is a string array of update classifications.
+Use this option to _not_ synchronize specific software update **Classifications**.

+To add a classification to this list, use the **AddUpdateClassification** parameter.

+For more information, see [Configure classifications and products to synchronize](/mem/configmgr/sum/get-started/configure-classifications-and-products).

 ```yaml
 Type: String[]